sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 .. code-block:: bash

-   ./scripts/lab-info

    ab -t 120 -c 100 https://waf-user01f5io-xxxxxxxxx.us-east-1.elb.amazonaws.com/

 6. Navigate to Service => INSTANCES => Instances.
 Filter on your username and after 60 seconds (the lowest configurable time threshold) hit refresh to see your 2nd autoscale WAF instance starting.

 Task 9 - Nuke environment
 -------------------------
-1. AWS Console -> Services -> Storage -> S3.
-Use your user acccount to filter for your S3 buckets.
+1. AWS Console => Services => Storage => S3.
+Use your user account to filter for your S3 buckets.
 For example: 'user01'.
 Delete your two S3 buckets prefaced with ha- and waf-.

 2. AWS Console => Services => Compute => EC2.
 Auto Scaling Groups.
-Use same filter as agove.
+Use same filter as above.

 3. Click on 'Instances' tab below.
 Select your Instances.
 Actions => Instance Protection => Remove Scale In Protection from any instances that are protected.